zettayottaorg/auto-protect-main-branch/README.md

             ghcr.io/zettayottaorg/task
 ```

-To start docker image with customized configurations,
+If you'd like to customize configurations, you can follow these steps

 * Create a new directory called configs and add 2 files
   * config.ini
   * branch_config.json
 * You can map local configs directory to /apps/configs in docker container

-To start docker, run
+* To start docker, run

 ```apache
 docker run -d \